ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Adjusting IOPS for block storage volumes
+# Adjusting block storage volume IOPS
 {: #adjusting-volume-iops}

 For {{site.data.keyword.block_storage_is_short}} volumes attached to a virtual server instance, you can increase or decrease IOPS to meet your performance needs.
 Adjust IOPs by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS band.
 There's no outage or lack of access to the storage while adjusting IOPS.